Anyone who rebukes a mocker will get an insult in return. Anyone who corrects the wicked will get hurt.

 Don’t waste your breath correcting arrogant mockers and shin kickers.

-There are some people who are dull to hear and too stubborn to listen to reasonable arguments.
-Our Advisor suggests that we should simply avoid arguing with a cynic, an arrogant man, or a mocker.
+Some people are dull to hear and too stubborn to listen to reasonable arguments.
+Our Advisor suggests that we should avoid arguing with a cynic, an arrogant man, or a mocker.
 The word describes someone who stammers and repeats your words when he is in the argument.
 They parrot-talk – repeating your words in a strange voice.

 The second warning from our Advisor is trying to correct the wickedness in our culture – the wicked will not only turn from the issue and mock you – they will become physically violent with you.